-The in-house IKEA designers have created the collection with Democratic Design as guiding philosophy: form, function, quality, sustainability and low price.
+IKEA in-house designers have created the collection with Democratic Design as the guiding philosophy: form, function, quality, sustainability and low price.
 This is the same way we design and develop the IKEA home furnishing range.
 The collection lets co-workers in all the IKEA customer meeting points, mix and match to create outfits for their roles and personalities, while reflecting a modern and forward-looking IKEA.

 Sustainability in sight